aisurumari/aisurumari/README.md

 💻 I love programming in frontend technologies and I want to learn and share my knowledge with others for my whole life

-🙋‍♀️ I work in Sii Poland as a Frontend Developer
+🙋‍♀️ I work in Vistex Poland as a Frontend Developer

 👩‍🎓 I'm a bachelor of Applied Computer Science

-🔭 I’m currently working on e-commerce React app
+🔭 I’m currently focusing on my work and Svelte frontend programming language

 ⚡ In my free time, I play badminton, dance, sew and bake birthday cakes #worklifebalance